NewsLocal News

 Councilman Kerry McCormack, who represents much of Downtown, called for a leadership change at GCP, which he described as an "increasingly irrelevant organization" that represents "the interests of only the ultra-wealthy."

-Downtown Cleveland Inc., a nonprofit that represents property owners and advocates for the center city, also expressed dismay at GCP's decision.
+Downtown Cleveland Inc., a nonprofit that advocates for the center city and represents property owners, also expressed distress at GCP's decision.

-Michael Deemer, the group's president and chief executive, said moving the stadium will shift jobs, tax dollars and energy away from Downtown -- and hurt lakefront development efforts.
+Michael Deemer, the group's president and chief executive, said moving the stadium will shift jobs, tax dollars and energy away from Downtown — and ultimately hurt lakefront development efforts.

 "Here's the bottom line," he wrote in an emailed statement.
 "Building a new stadium in suburban Cleveland is a risky use of taxpayer dollars that undermines the public and private investment already transforming the city's core.
 Renovating the existing stadium isn't just viable — it's vital to the region's continued growth."